 - CO 1.
 Describe the features of Angular JS. - CO 2.
 Recognize the form validations and controls. - CO 3.
 Implement Directives and Controllers. - CO 4.
 Evaluate and create database for simple application. - CO 5.
-Plan and build webservers with node using Node JS.
+Plan and build webservers with node using Node .JS.

 The weightage of Continuous Internal Evaluation (CIE) is 50% and for Semester End Exam (SEE) is 50%.
 The minimum passing mark for the CIE is 40% of the maximum marks (20 marks).
 A student shall be deemed to have satisfied the academic requirements and earned the credits allotted to each course.
 The student has to secure not less than 35% (18 Marks out of 50) in the semester-end examination (SEE).
-The student has to secure a minimum of 40% (40 marks out of 100) in the sum total of the CIE (Continuous Internal Evaluation) and SEE (Semester End Examination) taken together.